The Truth Behind This Executive’s Title, Part 2: Living with Mental Illness

-If you’re like me, then you may have found the recent news of Kate Spade (Valentine’s) recent death by suicide a shock.
-At first I was shaking my head in disbelief…and then, I wasn’t.
+Well over a year ago, Kate Spade’s (Valentine) death by suicide was a shock.
+At first, I was shaking my head in disbelief…and then, I wasn’t.

 I, like so many, admired Kate from afar.
 She built her business from a conversation over dinner with Andy – “let’s start a handbag business.”
 Her handbags appealed to the modern woman by solving our accessory issues; she broke through the proverbial glass ceiling; she gave back; she became a mother.